Small-group health coverage at a glance

 ACA introduced viable alternatives

 Prior to 2014, individual health insurance (the kind people buy on their own) was medically underwritten in most states, so pre-existing conditions were an obstacle when people had to obtain coverage on their own.
-And the tax code didn’t give people a way to deduct individual insurance premiums unless they were self-employed or spent more than 7.5 percent of their income on health insurance and medical care (this threshold will reset to 10 percent in 2019, under the terms of the GOP tax bill that was enacted in late 2017).
+And the tax code didn’t give people a way to deduct individual insurance premiums unless they were self-employed or spent more than 7.5 percent of their income on health insurance and medical care (this threshold reset to 10 percent in 2019, under the terms of the ACA and the GOP tax bill that was enacted in late 2017).

 In those days, there were some clear advantages to a small-group health insurance plan: the premiums were paid pre-tax, and coverage was guaranteed-issue, regardless of the group’s medical history (states could allow premiums to be based on a group’s medical history, but under HIPAA, small groups could not be declined altogether as long as the group met minimum participation and contribution requirements, and individual employees could not be singled out for higher premiums due to pre-existing conditions).